dmbarbour/wikilon/README.md

 ## Caveats

-Awelon Bytecode (ABC) lacks sufficient work on optimizers or compilers, and is simply not performance competitive at this time.
-At this time, I won't recommend Wikilon for serious use where performance is a major concern.
+Awelon Bytecode (ABC) lacks sufficient work on optimizers or compilers, and is simply not yet performance competitive.
+At this time, I won't recommend Wikilon for serious use where performance is a concern.
 Eventually, this condition should change.
 One goal with Wikilon is to bootstrap the compilers and optimizers and other tools, and perhaps bootstrap Wikilon itself.

 ## Setup and Configuration